|

 becomes a ‘truth’ and any doubt is thereby erased by a higher ‘knowing’.
 Thus one leaves the doubts, uncertainties, injustices and

-and surety, firmly based on facts alone.
-This avoids having to believe in, trust, or rely on anybody else, and one is then able to re-activate
+firmly based on facts alone.
+This avoids having to believe in, trust, or rely on anybody else, and one is then able to re-activate naiveté,

-naiveté, facilitate common sense and be guided by one’s own pure intent such that a wonderful freedom from the need for any trust, faith, values,
+facilitate common sense and be guided by one’s own sincere intent such that a wonderful freedom from the need for any trust, faith, values,

 morals or ethics is actualized.